Union College: Development of the curriculum

 During the first half of the 19th century, students in American colleges would have encountered a very similar course of study, a curriculum with sturdy foundations in the traditional liberal arts.
 But by the 1820s all of this began to change.

-Although Latin and Greek remained a part of the curriculum, new subjects were adopted that offered more readily apparent application to the busy commercial life of the new nation.
+Although Latin and Greek remained a part of the curriculum, new subjects were adopted that offered a more readily apparent application to the busy commercial life of the new nation.
 Accordingly, French was gradually introduced into the college curriculum, sometimes as a substitute for Greek or Hebrew.

 One approach to modernization was the so-called "parallel course of study" in scientific and "literary" subjects.
 This offered a scientific curriculum in parallel to the classical curriculum, for those students wishing a more modern treatment of modern languages, mathematics, and science, equal in dignity to the traditional course of study.

 Union College commenced a parallel scientific curriculum in 1828.
 Its civil engineering program, introduced in 1845, was the first of its kind at an American liberal arts college.
 So successful were Union's reform efforts that by 1839 the college had one of the largest faculties in American higher education and an enrollment surpassed only by Yale.

 Campus

 Design

 After Union College received its charter in 1795 the college began conducting classes on the upper floor, while a grammar school continued to be conducted on the lower.
 It soon became clear that this space would prove inadequate for the growing college.
 Construction soon began on a three-story building, possibly influenced by Princeton's Nassau Hall, that was occupied in 1804.
 Two dormitories were constructed nearby.

 Eliphalet Nott became college president that year, and envisioned an expanding campus to accommodate a growing school.
-In 1806 a large tract of land was acquired to the east of the Downtown Schenectady, on a gentle slope up from the Mohawk River and facing nearly due west.
-In 1812 French architect Joseph-Jacques Ramée, equally skilled in landscapes and structures, was then hired to draw up a comprehensive plan for the new campus.
-Ramée worked on drawings for about a year, and construction of two of the college buildings proceeded quickly enough to permit occupation in 1814.
-The Union College campus thus became the first comprehensively planned college campus in the United States.
+In 1806 a large tract of land was acquired to the east of the Downtown Schenectady, on a slope up from the Mohawk River and facing nearly due west.
+In 1812 French architect Joseph-Jacques Ramée was then hired to draw up a comprehensive plan for the new campus.
+Construction of two of the college buildings proceeded quickly enough to permit occupation in 1814.
+The Union College campus became the first comprehensively planned college campus in the United States.